nasz8f/4330-7330_Final_Project/C#.md

 ### Null References:
  * C# used null.
 The 'null' keyword that represents a null reference.
+While ordinary value types are not allowed to be null, C# has nullable value types.

   ____________________________________________________________________________________________________________________________________________